GitHubWestie/Milestone-Project-One/README.md

 #### Ready?
 Banner
 ![Ready?](assets/screenshots/ready-join.png) ![Less-yappin](assets/screenshots/less-yappin-join.png)

-For convenience a join button is positioned at the bottom of each page.
+For convenience, a join button is positioned at the bottom of each page.
 If a user reaches the end of any page content and decides they have learnt enough and want to join there is no need for them to go looking for a way to join.
 This button is accompanied by a catchphrase that is recognisable to many mountain bikers and fits in with the lighthearted ethos of the club.

 ### Join Us!
 ![Join-us!](assets/screenshots/join-form.png) ![Join-us!](assets/screenshots/join-us-mobile.png)

-For simplicity the only element on this page (aside from fixed elements such as nav and footer) is the sign up form.
-Here the user is able to submit their name and email to be added to the club and receive important information such as member only rides etc. As the form floats in the center of the page but I didnt want the image behind to be obscured the opacity is reduced but a blur added so that on smaller screens when the rider is behind the form the image isnt distracting or making the form difficult to read.
+For simplicity, the only element on this page (aside from fixed elements such as nav and footer) is the sign up form.
+Here the user is able to submit their name and email to be added to the club and receive important information such as member only rides etc. As the form floats in the center of the page but I didn't want the image behind to be obscured the opacity is reduced and a blur added so that on smaller screens when the rider is behind the form the image isn't distracting or making the form difficult to read.

 ### Footer
 ![Footer](assets/screenshots/footer.png)